 Food and Snacks

-- We will have a cook and the food is great but if you need anything special please bring it along.
+- We will have a cook and the food is great and includes vegetarian and vegan options but if you need anything special please bring it along.
 There will be a fridge where we can keep our private food items.

 - The coffee there is of the instant variety.
 If you wish to bring your own coffee you may do so.